jakemcc/jakemccrary.com/source/_posts/2016-04-10-the-usefulness-of-clojures-cond-arrow.markdown

 Looking through the codebases I work on, I almost primarily see `cond->` being used with the initial expression being a hash-map.
-It is being used in situations where we want to want to selectively `assoc`, `update`, or `dissoc` something from a map.
+It is being used in situations where we want to selectively `assoc`, `update`, or `dissoc` something from a map.

 If `cond->` did not exist you would accomplish those selective